Stuff You Should Know: Tips for Allies

 You can't tell if someone is trans from the way they look.

 Transgender is a term that is used to describe people who’s gender identity differs from the one assigned at birth.
-Not all people fit into the gender binary, and can even can be non-binary.
-Transgender people don’t look any particular way and are not visibly trans.
+Not all people fit into the gender binary, and some are non-binary.
+Transgender people don’t look any particular way.

 Don't make assumptions about someone's sexual orientation.